JanMiotk/DziennikBaltycki/README.md

 It is necessary to instal all requirement libraries

-You should create your own database from Microsoft SQL database provider, and change appsettings.json
+You should create your own database from SQL Server and change appsettings.json

 "ConnectionStrings": {
     "Sql": "Data Source =.\\SQLEXPRESS; Initial Catalog = catalog; Integrated Security = True"